 Nano One, a Canadian materials company, has tackled the search for a more ethical battery by completing a project to develop a cobalt-free alternative for Li-ion batteries.
 Their solution was the creation of a High Voltage Spinel (HVS) made from lithium, manganese, and nickel.
 Unlike cobalt, nickel and manganese are plentiful resources that don’t depend on the over-mining of one territory for their extraction.
 Nano One’s cobalt-free alternatives are excitingly 2-3x longer lasting than other commercial material.

 Alongside Advano and Nano One’s developments in Li-ion battery research, the University of California, Berkeley, has begun testing the efficiency of other metals that could replace cobalt.
-Led by professor Gerbrand Cedar in the Department of Materials Science and Engineering, the lab discovered that the layered element in cobalt-based Li-ion batteries could be rewired to make room for different metals.
-Like Nano One, Cedar’s Lab is working with manganese as an alternative to cobalt.
+Led by professor Gerbrand Ceder in the Department of Materials Science and Engineering, the lab discovered that the layered element in cobalt-based Li-ion batteries could be rewired to make room for different metals.
+Like Nano One, Ceder’s Lab is working with manganese as an alternative to cobalt.
 Manganese is an element of choice because it is cheap and plentiful, and because it is found in dirt, making it accessible to various regions of the world.

-Companies and organizations such as Advano, Nano One and Cedar’s Lab team are redefining the batteries that power much of our most prevalent, day-to-day electronics.
+Companies and organizations such as Advano, Nano One and Ceder’s Lab team are redefining the batteries that power much of our most prevalent, day-to-day electronics.
 Rather than relying on a resource that actively harms another part of the world by outsourcing mining to poor communities, Li-ion scientists are actively seeking out alternative elements that are not only more plentiful but could result in the creation of a more powerful, longer-lasting Li-ion battery.
 The benefits of improved, cobalt-free Li-ion batteries in electric vehicles promises less waste, less fossil fuel pollution, as well as more ethical means of producing sustainable technology.